 - A well-structured online store means scannable content

-When you don’t have a lot of complex decorative elements in your site’s design, your content comes alive.
-Visitors can scan content that is placed near the top of a website and can easily find what they are looking for.
+When you don’t have many complex decorative elements in your site’s design, your content comes alive.
+Visitors can scan content near the top of a website and can easily find what they are looking for.
 This is where categories and subcategories come into play.
 Customers will more likely stick around for more if they can find an item without having to scroll through different sections of your website.

 Now, tell me, can you scan this?